Mordziarz/TAILcaller/README.md

 # Duplicated reads

-There are situations where a single read ID might be assigned to one or more transcripts.
-This typically doesn't significantly impact analyses at the transcript level, especially with direct RNA sequencing, where definitively assigning a read ID to a specific transcript can be challenging.
+There are situations where a single "read_id" might be assigned to one or more transcripts.
+This typically doesn't significantly impact analyses at the transcript level, especially with direct RNA sequencing, where definitively assigning a "read_id" to a specific transcript can be challenging.
 However, for gene-level analyses, it's recommended to remove these duplicates, adhering to the principle of "one polyA = one transcript."

 ```r
 polyA_duplicates_out <- polyA_duplicates(polyA_table = get_gene_id_out,delete_duplicates = TRUE,gene_column_gtf="gene_id")